drluv23/qlik-sense-action-triggers/README.md

 ## Description

-This Qlik Sense extension lets you tie actions
+This Qlik Sense extension lets you tie actions to field selections.
+Drop this extension on the corner of a sheet and configure it to create one or many actions that are fired when a field is selected.
+This project was inspired by the 'Triggers' functionality available in QlikView.

 ## Installation